Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Experiments

-\textbf{Validation Across Settings.} In zeroth-order flow matching, the baseline bottleneck is uniform budget allocation across timesteps, even though the useful region of the trajectory depends on the reward.
-For GenEval~\cite{ghosh2023geneval}, the reward is primarily semantic, so investing heavily in high-SNR timesteps is unnecessary; those steps are more tied to fine details than to the semantic structure the reward emphasizes.
-We therefore concentrate branching budget on the first few low-SNR timesteps, where semantic guidance is most useful.
-This redesign reaches GenEval \(=0.97\) with a \(5\times\) wall-clock speedup over TempFlow-GRPO (Fig.~\ref{fig:zeroth_order_geneval_hps}(a)).
+\textbf{Validation Across Settings.} In zeroth-order flow matching, uniform branching across timesteps is suboptimal because timestep importance is reward-dependent.
+For the primarily semantic GenEval~\cite{ghosh2023geneval} reward, high-SNR timesteps matter less, since semantic structure is mainly determined at low SNR~\cite{yu2023freedom}.
+A redesign that concentrates branching budget on low-SNR timesteps reaches GenEval \(=0.97\) with a \(5\times\) speedup over the TempFlow-GRPO baseline (Fig.~\ref{fig:zeroth_order_geneval_hps}(a)).

-In zeroth-order diffusion, the baseline bottleneck is the absence of branching: PCPO~\cite{lee2025pcpo} uses a single sampled continuation at every reverse step, so each timestep receives a noisy point estimate of the reward signal.
-Ideally, one would branch at every reverse step, but doing so over the full trajectory ($N=50$) is prohibitively expensive.
-We therefore introduce branching only at a sparse subset of steps and leave the rest unbranched, concentrating reward-bearing updates where they are most useful while keeping total compute manageable.
-This sparse-allocation design improves reward substantially faster while achieving a better reward--KL tradeoff (Fig.~\ref{fig:zeroth_order_geneval_hps}(b, c)).
+In zeroth-order diffusion, the PCPO~\cite{lee2025pcpo} baseline uses $K_i = 1$ for $\forall i$; each timestep receives a high-variance point estimate of the value gradient.
+Ideally, one would choose $K_i \gg 1$ at all timesteps, but doing so over the full trajectory ($N=50$) is prohibitively expensive.
+As a practical compromise, we choose $K_i \gg 1$ at a sparse subset of steps and $K_i=0$ elsewhere.
+This sparse-allocation design substantially improves efficency while achieving a better reward--KL tradeoff (Fig.~\ref{fig:zeroth_order_geneval_hps}(b, c)).